straysheep-dev/grub-security/README.md

 - Create a GPG signing key just for GRUB files and `/boot` components
 - Save a *non-ascii* export of the public key to `/boot/grub/grub.pub`
-- Use `grub-mkstandalone` to compile a custom grub efi binary with signature checking modules and our public key embedded
+- Use `grub-mkstandalone` to compile a custom GRUB efi binary with signature checking modules and our public key embedded
 - Save this binary next to the current one, as `/boot/efi/EFI/ubuntu/grub_customx64.efi`
 - Sign all of the GRUB / boot components with the GPG key
 - Password protect the GRUB menu, create a single administrative user
 - Repeat the steps above to update GRUB and embed the admin user into the GRUB efi binary

+**NOTE**: *The path `/boot/efi/EFI/ubuntu/` is used as this is the path on both 20.04 and 22.04.
+This path may change depending on the OS you're using.*

 ---

 ## Generate a GPG signing key

 Most if not all of these operations will require root.
-We'll use the /root directory and root's GPG keyring, so only root has access.
+We'll use the `/root` directory and root's GPG keyring, so only root has access.

-Create the key.
+Create the key:

-- Enter grub-signing-key as the name
+- Enter "grub-signing-key" as the name
 - Leave email blank
 - For manually testing, use a simple password like 123456